Teach Math Concepts by Using Financial Literacy in the Classroom

 Integrating real-world math into your existing curriculum can seem like a daunting task.
-However, elementary students are thirsty to learn about money and are already in the early stages of developing their financial ethos.
-Sixth-grade math teacher, Jen Kosior, decided to infuse her math curriculum with a real-world slant that would provide students with multiple points and methods of engagements – and it would all be self-graded.
+However, elementary and middle school students are thirsty for financial literacy and eager to learn about money.
+They are already in the early stages of developing their financial ethos, which makes it an impactful time to show them the importance of financial education.
+Sixth-grade math teacher, Jen Kosior, decided to incorporate financial literacy in the classroom to better infuse her math curriculum with a real-world slant.
+In leveraging digital lessons, she offered students multiple points and methods of engagements – and a plus for her, it would all be self-graded.
 Sound too good to be true?
 Read on to hear how Jen used a combination of free digital lessons from Vault: Understanding Money and Google Forms to teach her sixth-graders rational numbers through financial literacy.

 - Technology is one of the most powerful tools in education.

 - Technology needs to be used in transformative ways to help enhance students’ education.

 I decided to use EVERFI in the math extension class after we completed our rational number chapter.
 Students often ask, “When am I going to use this?” and I always try to give them logical examples.
 Financial literacy is a great example of how we use rational numbers in real life.
 Completing Vault: Understanding Money after we worked with rational numbers was perfect timing.
 Students were able to understand how numbers work in their lives every day.